nss-day-cohort-38/bangazon-ecommerce-api-ark-moon/README.md

 	"password":"test"
 }
 ```
 This will return a token object that will serve as your authorization token.
-Now that you have this token, you can include header with the key "Authorization" with a value of "Token ${your-token here}".
+Now that you have this token, you can include a header with the key "Authorization" and a value of "Token ${your-token here}".
 This will allow you to use the available functionality for each of the available viewsets.

 ![Postman Headers](https://github.com/nss-day-cohort-38/bangazon-ecommerce-api-ark-moon/blob/JP-read-me/bangazonapi/images/BangazonPostmanHeaders.png)